Why publish in Constructivist Foundations?

 Guidelines for Authors

-We require all authors to use the Word templates which also contain detailed instructions for authors:
+We require all authors to use the following Word templates which also contain detailed instructions.
+Please read these Author’s Guidelines carefully before submitting your text.

 Send all material to submission/at/constructivist.info.
 Important: Make sure that the attached file is not bigger than 5MB.